1300 088 065

 As you can see, the banks treat each type of contract worker differently.
 What type of income will be acceptable is determined by what information you need to provide to get your home loan approved.

-Step #2: Collect your documents
+Step #2: Collect Your Documents

 Once you are ready to look at home loan options, it’s time to collect your supporting documents.